 - A flat rate of 25% corporate tax is levied on the income earned by a domestic corporate.

-- A surcharge of 5% is levied in case the turnover of a company is more than Rs.1 Crore for a specific financial year.
+- A surcharge of 7% is levied in case the turnover of a company is more than Rs.1 Crore for a specific financial year but less than 10 crores.
+If income is greater than 10 crores the surcharge will be 12%.

 - 3% educational cess is levied on the tax.